 For a long time, my enthusiasm for writing stayed in the background, like coffee bubbling slowly.
 When I was 26, it jumped to the front burner and began boiling rapidly.
 To change careers, I went to graduate school at the University of Wisconsin-Madison.
 Half of my coursework was in journalism and half of it was in environmental studies with an emphasis on energy resources.

 I worked as an associate editor for four years at a national diversity-friendly-education program for science, technology, engineering and math instructors.
+When I wrote about social inclusion, I drew on my experiences related to being from underrepresented groups in engineering.
+This job provided me with opportunities to learn web skills and gain management experience.

 Then, for two years, I honed the website content and research reports of American Council for an Energy-Efficient Economy.
 We conducted a comprehensive site redesign.
+Through this job, I became very motivated to write about clean energy.
+I also learned about user-friendly web design.